The Open University

 However, it can be extremely rewarding to study alongside such a diverse group of individuals, whom you normally wouldn’t come across.
 They may bring unique perspectives and experiences that you can learn from.

 Not every university in the UK offers distance or online learning.
-Only some do, and only for a small proportion of their degree courses – see which subjects are most likely to be available as distance learning, above.
+Only some do, and only for a small proportion of their degree courses – see which subjects are most likely to be available as distance learning, below.

 Additionally, there are universities that specialise in distance and online learning:

-- The Open University (the OU) has been synonymous with distance learning and part-time study, in the UK and around the world, for over 50 years.
+- The Open University (the OU) has been synonymous with supported distance learning in the UK and around the world, for over 50 years.
 They have an extensive offering of 200+ courses and accredited qualifications.
 The OU has a network of 5,000+ tutors, plus specialist advisers to support students beyond their course experience.
 The OU’s materials are effective and appropriate for distance learning, using technology such as podcasts, online forums and interactive media, all accessible by smartphone and tablet.
 From the OU’s longstanding partnership with the BBC, advising on series such as Blue Planet II, to integrating tech such as AR, remote telescopes and virtual labs into their teaching, they’re constantly driving things forward.

 Search for a course or university now to learn more, including if you can study by distance learning.